paazmaya/WP-Member-Register/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 0.10.0 =
+* Released 14th August 2012
+* Show/hide columns
+* Payment can be marked as paid when creating it

 = 0.9.1 =
 * Released 25 February 2012
 * Reordering PHP files